 Book extra legroom – If possible, you may be able to secure extra legroom in certain locations on the plane.
 This will help improve your comfort levels and accessibility.
 And don’t forget to notify airline staff of any mobility problems.
 If you’re seated close to emergency exits as they may need to find an alternative seat for you.

 Transfers – Once you’ve collected your bags, you’re ready to get settled in your accommodation.
 Think about the duration of transfer time on a coach compared to the cost and convenience of pre-booking a personal transfer or hiring a suitable rental vehicle to get around once you arrive.

 Before you book your accommodation – Think about what you’re looking for in a hotel or apartment.
-A large complex with lots of floors and stair access might not be the best option for someone with reduced mobility, whereas a small resort with ground floor accommodation could be ideal.
-Renting an apartment or villa can also be a good alternative with accessible features and can sometimes work out cheaper than a package holiday.
+A large complex with lots of floors and stair access might not be the best option for someone with reduced mobility.
+Whereas a small resort with ground floor accommodation could be ideal.
+Renting an apartment or villa can also be a good alternative if you’re looking for accessible features.
+This can sometimes work out cheaper than a package holiday.

-Take a look around – Familiarise yourself with the local area, identifying elevators, internal and external stairlifts, ramps, and access points, as well as things like the local pharmacy or emergency room (just in case).
+Take a look around – Familiarise yourself with the local area.
+Identify elevators, internal and external stairlifts, ramps, and access points, as well as things like the local pharmacy or emergency room (just in case).

-Let the staff know – Make sure any physical or dietary needs are communicated to the hotel so they can make necessary arrangements for you as required.
+Let the staff know – Make sure any physical or dietary needs are communicated to the hotel.
+This means they can make necessary arrangements for you as required.